This is the 1st Mala Xiang Guo Burger 麻辣香锅汉堡 in Singapore.

 Okay, because I am involved in the creation of it, I shall keep the “self-praise” to a minimum and leave it to you to do the tasting and provide the verdict.

 How did this all come about?

-So I am part of the upcoming Toggle programme “Foodie Makeover 美食大翻新” which is about transforming a familiar dish into something else.
+So I am part of the Toggle programme “Foodie Makeover 美食大翻新” which is about transforming a familiar dish into something else.

 Somehow my immediate response was, ”I am going to do a Mala Xiang Guo makeover.”